anthonywilliams/strong_typedef/README.md

 types and are thus not inter-convertible.
 They also have no additional operations beyond retrieving the underlying value, as no properties are specified.

-The third template parameter (`Properties`) is an optional parameter that specifies the operations you wish the strong typedef to support.
-By default it is `jss::strong_typedef_properties::none` &mdash; no operations are supported.
+The third template parameter (`Properties...`) is an optional parameter pack that specifies the operations you wish the strong typedef to support.
+By default it is empty, so no operations are supported.
 See [below](#properties) for a full list.

 ### Declaring Types